 Your CV is the most important tool that you have to impress your potential employer.
 Know how to write a CV, and you’ll be on your way to securing the job of your dreams.
-Get it wrong, and no matter how perfect you are for the role, you won’t even get your foot through the front door.
+Here is expert advice from one of the premier recruitment agencies in Hong Kong.

 How to write a CV